Eucalyptus (Blue Gum) Essential Oil

 About the Plant

-Steam-distilled from the leaves of organically cultivated Corsican Blue Gum Eucalyptus trees, this oil is light-weight, clear, and slightly blue-tinted.
+Steam-distilled from the leaves of organically cultivated Blue Gum Eucalyptus trees, this oil is light-weight, clear, and slightly blue-tinted.
 It has a camphoraceous odor and a woody-sweet undertone.
 We also have the slightly sweeter Eucalyptus Radiata (Narrow Leaf) variety available.